Craig Robinson (basketball)

 Craig Malcolm Robinson (born April 21, 1962) is an American college basketball coach, basketball executive, and broadcaster.
 He is a former head men's basketball coach at Oregon State University and Brown University.
 He was a star forward as a player at Princeton University in the early 1980s and a bond trader during the 1990s.
 He currently is the executive director of the National Association of Basketball Coaches.
-He is the brother of former First Lady Michelle Obama and brother-in-law of 44th President of the United States Barack Obama.
+He is the brother of former First Lady Michelle Obama and brother-in-law of former President of the United States Barack Obama.

-Early years
+Early life

 Craig Malcolm Robinson was born on April 21, 1962, in Calumet Park, Illinois, to Fraser Robinson, a city water plant employee and Democratic precinct captain, and Marian Robinson (née Shields), a secretary at Spiegel's catalog store.
 Robinson grew up in Chicago's South Shore with his younger sister, Michelle.
 He learned to read by the age of four at home and skipped the second grade in school.
 He attended the parochial Mount Carmel High School, graduating in 1979.

 When Robinson was considering which college to go to, his father insisted that he attend Princeton University for its Ivy League academics, rather than either the University of Washington or Purdue University, which offered scholarships and major basketball conference play.